LinuxDroidMaster/Lenovo-Legion-Y700-ROMs/README.md

 Click on any of the ROMs listed here to see how they look and possible issues
 * [CDROID](/roms/cdroid.md)

+ROMs tested by other users that I have not yet documented:
+* ElixirRom -> boot loop,
+* EvolutionX -> working
+* Google AOSP -> working
+* LEOSU -> working

 <br>
 <br>